JetBrains/teamcity-google-template/README.md

 * `zone` - [zone](https://cloud.google.com/compute/docs/regions-zones/) in which this deployment will run.
 * `version` - [TeamCity version](https://www.jetbrains.com/teamcity/download/) to deploy.
 * `installationSize` - the size of installation: small/medium/large.
+* `serviceAccount` - the e-mail of service account specified for TeamCity GCE instance.

 #### Installation Size